Anton04/sispmctrl-MQTT-bridge/README.md

 sispmctrl-MQTT-bridge
 =====================

-This code implement the function of controlling Gembird silverlit USB switchable outlets through MQTT
+This code WILL implement the function of controlling Gembird silverlit USB switchable outlets through MQTT